aarron-lee/crunchyroll-linux/README.md

 node and npm are required dependencies.

-run `npm run electron-run` for to run the app.
+run `npm start` for to run the app.

 There is no hot-reloading, so you must re-run the command after code changes are made.